At papaeya, we are travel experts who make games about travel.

 • Demand: Where do people want to go?

-• Cost: How much will it cost to operate flights?
+• Cost: How much will it cost to operate those flights?

 • Competition: Who else is flying there, and at what price?

-Airlines must build networks that maximize profitability, not just passenger volume.
-A well-designed network lets an airline funnel traffic through key hubs, offer competitive connections, and optimize aircraft usage.
+Airlines must design networks that maximize profitability, not just passenger volume.
+A well-planned network funnels traffic through key hubs, creates competitive connections, and optimizes aircraft utilization.
 Done poorly, it leads to empty seats and wasted resources.

 🎲 How the Game Models Network Planning

-In Full Service Airline Manager, network planning is the foundation of each season.
-Before the revenue battles begin, each player must position their airplanes across a set of airports connected by routes on a map.
-Here’s where the magic—and strategy—starts.
+In Full Service Airline Manager, network planning forms the foundation of every season.
+Before the revenue battles begin, each player must position their airplanes across a network of airports connected by routes on the map.
+This is where the real magic — and strategy — begins.

 ✈️ Aircraft Deployment

-Players begin with two airplanes, each yielding three “Airplane blocks”, a clever abstraction of time and range (each block represents ~4 hours of usable aircraft time per day).
-You must decide where to place those blocks across short or long routes (which use 1 or 2 blocks, respectively).
+Players start with two airplanes, each providing three “Airplane Blocks” — a clever abstraction of time and range (each block represents about four hours of usable aircraft time per day).
+You must decide how to allocate these blocks across short or long routes, which consume one or two blocks respectively:

 • Short routes (1 block): Offer flexibility and multiple destinations.